 At Mid-Atlantic Spinal Rehab & Chiropractic, we are dedicated to providing world-class rehabilitation and physical therapy experience for our patients.
 Our cutting-edge clinic employs the most innovative stroke therapy technologies available anywhere.
 Our Baltimore, MD physical therapists have extensive experience in providing programs for stroke victims, especially during the early crucial states of recovery when the patients have minimal control over the affected muscles.

 The road to recovery can take a considerable amount of time and is dependent upon a regimented physical therapy plan.

 Paralysis is often one of the results of a stroke.
-During the first phase of recovery, the physical therapy plan will include working with the area with the paralysis keeping those muscles stimulated and toned, help prevent stiffness, and maintain circulation.
-In doing so, if and when function is returned to those areas, it may be easier for a patient to regain movement.
+During the first phase of recovery, the Baltimore physical therapy plan will include working with the area of paralysis to keep those muscles stimulated and toned, help prevent stiffness, and maintain circulation.
+In doing so, if and when the function is returned to those areas, it may be easier for a patient to regain movement.

-Ask questions!
+- Ask questions!
 What are your expectations and does your physical therapist agree with your timetable?
-Here are some tips for succeeding at home while working a Baltimore, MD physical therapy plan.
+Here are some tips for succeeding at home while working with a Baltimore, MD physical therapy plan.

 - Do your homework!
 A Maryland physical therapist can work with you while you are with them, however, follow their instructions and do the exercises necessary to help you regain mobility.

 - Make a schedule and follow it.
 This will help keep you accountable and consistent.

 - Develop a mindset that says “I will keep doing the exercises until it works.”
 Remain positive.

 - Be persistent and open to changes or modifications in your physical therapy plan.